SuryajithR/SuryajithR/README.md

 <br><br> -->

 <div align="center">
-<h4> An aspiring Software Developer who loves coding and likes to team up with people having similar mindset to come up with products that put a significant impact towards the future in science and technology.</h4>
+<h4> An aspiring Software Developer who loves coding and building new things and also likes to team up with people having similar mindset to come up with products that put a significant impact towards the future in science and technology.</h4>
 </div>
 <br>